 The Federal Poverty Line is issued each year based on household income and size to determine who qualifies for federal programs such as Medicaid, Food Stamps, and the National School Lunch Program.
-In 2016, fifteen percent in Asotin County, 24 percent in Columbia County, and 14% in Garfield County lived below the federal poverty line, as compared with 11 percent for Washington State.
-Twenty-one percent of youth in Asotin, 14 percent in Columbia, and 19 percent in Garfield County live below the poverty line compared to around 14 percent in the state as a whole.
+In 2016, fifteen percent in Asotin County lived below the federal poverty line, as compared with 11 percent for Washington State.
+Twenty-one percent of youth in Asotin live below the poverty line and around 14 percent in the state as a whole.
 These rates have decreased in recent years, but remain high compared to the state average.

 Twenty-eight percent of families in Asotin County used SNAP (Supplemental Nutrition Assistance Program) which was higher than the state average rate of 19 percent.
-Twenty-one percent of Garfield County families used SNAP, which was similar to the state average.
-Fifty percent of children in Asotin County, 52 percent in Columbia County,

-And 51 percent in Garfield County were eligible for free or reduced lunch, compared to 54 percent for the state overall.
+Fifty percent of children in Asotin County were eligible for free or reduced lunch, compared to 54 percent for the state overall.

 In order to reduce health disparities in the community it is important to increase awareness that the disparities are problems that can be resolved.
-There is a need for interventions and greater re-allocation of resources in order to close gaps in health outcomes between those with average and higher than average incomes versus those below the federal poverty line
+There is a need for interventions and greater re-allocation of resources in order to close gaps in health outcomes between those with average and higher than average incomes versus those below the federal poverty line.